 The Easy Way to Know Your 1929 Wheat Penny Value

-Lincoln’s hair sharpness, wheat stalk clarity, and color designation determine whether you have a common circulated piece or a premium collector specimen.
-The 1929-D and 1929-S varieties with weak strikes add valuation complexity.
+Lincoln’s hair sharpness above and behind the ear, wheat stalk detail clarity, and the coin’s color (Red vs. Red-Brown vs. Brown) determine whether you have a common circulated piece or a premium collector specimen.
+The 1929-D and 1929-S varieties, both known for die wear and weaker strikes on average, carry extra premiums for sharply struck examples.

 For immediate and accurate condition assessment of your 1929 wheat penny, use our CoinValueChecker App to instantly determine grade and current market value.